Dynamical Meteorology and Climatology Unit

 The low-frequency variability and the interactions between the different components of the climate system cover a wide range of time scales from seasonal to multi-decadal.
 The understanding of these interactions is complicated by the limited time period of available observations.
 At the same time, climate models often do not agree on the amplitude of the variability in the different components of the climate system.
 These facts call for intensive empirical analyses of the coupling between these components (atmosphere, ocean, sea ice) in space and time.

-Advanced analysis techniques based on dynamical systems and information theory are used to clarify the key spatio-temporal variability patterns in both the ocean and the atmosphere, and the interactions between the two components.
-These methods are used with observations, reanalyses, global climate models and intermediate-order ocean-atmosphere models.
+Advanced analysis techniques based on dynamical systems and information theory were used to clarify the key spatio-temporal variability patterns in both the ocean and the atmosphere, and the interactions between the two components.
+These methods were used with observations, reanalyses, global climate models and intermediate-order ocean-atmosphere models.

-At RMIB, the research is supported by the Belgian Federal Science Policy Office (BELSPO) under contract B2/20E/P1/ROADMAP.
+At RMIB, the research was supported by the Belgian Federal Science Policy Office (BELSPO) under contract B2/20E/P1/ROADMAP.

 More information: